ansys/actions/doc/source/migration_guide.rst

   .. note::

-      "Added a feature!" will be the content of the file named 1.added.md.
+      "Added a feature!" adds the content of the file named 1.added.md.
-      The number one in "1.added.md" is the pull request number and "added" is the section the content of the file will go under.
-For example, CHANGELOG.md would look like this if the above md file only existed in changelog.d:
+      The number one in "1.added.md" is the pull request number and "added" is a subsection under the released version.
+For example, ``CHANGELOG.md`` would look like this if the above ``.md`` file only existed in changelog.d:

       .. code:: md